 Offering all assessment options outlined above is required for initials, reassessments, and must also be offered at each mid-year contact.

 Care Coordination is still required even if the member refuses completion of an assessment.

-Members cannot refuse an assessment and continue to receive services when:
+Members cannot refuse an assessment and continue to receive the following services: